 721—29.6(47) Social media accounts.

-29.6(1) A commissioner using a social media account for official county business shall request "verified" or similar recognition.
+29.6(1) A commissioner using a social media account for official elections-related communication shall request "verified" or similar recognition.
 The state commissioner shall provide information on the subject upon request by a commissioner.

 29.6(2) A commissioner using a social media account shall protect the account using multifactor authentication.